 Garmin's Edge range is extensive enough that it can offer competition when it comes to budget options, and its Edge 25 is a great entry in that category.

 It's dead simple to set up and really simple to use, too, with a few metrics displayed at a glance.
 While it won't win you over with a colour touch screen, it'll track what you're likely to want.

 Connectivity is still solid, with Bluetooth onboard, and you can also hook it up to a heart rate monitor, as so many users are likely to want to.
 If you don't want to splash for the Edge 520 Plus but still want a Garmin, this could be the answer for you.

 For something a little different, you might want to check out Beeline's offering, which strips out a lot of the stats to make a clean and freeing travel experience by bike.

 The Velo is a simple puck that you can easily wrap around your handlebars.
 Using the companion app's map, you name your destination and set off.
 The puck's display simply points by default, as the crow flies, to your desired end-point.
 That's it - the finer points of navigation are up to you, letting you find new routes and places while keeping track of your overall process.

 If that's too barebones for you, though, you can also get turn-by-turn navigation if preferred, making it a great pick for both freedom and specificity.

 Lezyne Mega C

-Our final tracker does have a really solid screen though - Lezyne's Mega C might have an odd name, but it's got performance in spades where it counts.
-Its real speciality is a 32-hour battery life that should see you through even the most taxing of marathon rides, too.
+We're not convinced about the name of Lezyne's Mega C, but it's got performance in spades where it counts.
+Its real speciality is a 32-hour battery life that should see you through even the most taxing of marathon rides.

-It's got a really solid companion app that makes it easy to integrate with whatever platform you're tracking yourself on and offers navigation using routes from your phone (though it doesn't have any of its own stored.
-It's a good package, all in all.
+It's got a really solid companion app, too, making it easy to integrate with whatever platform you're tracking yourself on.
+Navigation is also available via routes from your phone, though it's important to point out that it doesn't store any of its own.